How Do Assets Get Divided in a Divorce?

 If your partner alters the locks or security system or otherwise prohibits you from going into the house, you can call the authorities.
 The police will most likely direct him or her to let you back in.
 When you both own the house, the only time you can insist your partner leave is if your partner has actually committed domestic violence resulting in a mandated restraining order.

-A dedicated family law firm knowledgeable in property division will advise you on the specific divorce laws that are relevant to you and your circumstances.
+A dedicated family law firm knowledgeable in marital property division will advise you on the specific divorce laws that are relevant to you and your circumstances.

 Keeping Assets Separate in Marriage